 Level 3 chargers work well for companies and professionals on the go.
 However, their higher current ratings and faster charging speeds have notable drawbacks.
 The greatest among these is that daily, ongoing use of Level 3 chargers expedites battery degeneration and shortens battery lifespans.

 For most homeowners, Level 2 charging stations are the ideal choice.
 They’re affordable and power vehicles up within a reasonable amount of time.
 Moreover, they come with J-1772 plugs, and thus, they can be used to power multiple autos in two-car and three-car households.
 With a Level 2 charger, if you sell your EV and purchase another one, you won’t necessarily have to upgrade your charging equipment.

 For many consumers, upgrading to an EV came with plenty of careful research.
 Selecting an EV charger is much the same.
 You should consult with your vehicle manufacturer and refer to the brand’s recommendations for EV charging.
 You should also consult with knowledgeable electricians who are well-versed in the latest EV technologies.
 When we handle these installations, we match our clients with products that fit their budgets, lifestyles, and ongoing charging needs.
 We consider continuing battery health, ease of use, convenience, and long-term value.

 We can help you find a charger that works perfectly with the vehicle make and model you own.
 We can also assist you in finding options that are both flexible and scalable enough to meet your future needs.
 We offer HVAC, plumbing, and electrical service.
-If you’re ready to install a residential car charging station in your Richmond, Virginia home, give Davis & Green Services a call.
+If you’re ready to install a residential car charging station in your Richmond, Virginia home, give Davis & Green a call.